prowler-cloud/prowler/LIST_OF_CHECKS_AND_GROUPS.md

 1.16  [check116] Ensure IAM policies are attached only to groups or roles (Scored)

-1.17  [check117] Enable detailed billing (Scored)

-1.18  [check118] Ensure IAM Master and IAM Manager roles are active (Scored)

-1.19  [check119] Maintain current contact details (Scored)
+1.17  [check117] Maintain current contact details (Scored)

-1.20  [check120] Ensure security contact information is registered (Scored)
+1.18  [check118] Ensure security contact information is registered (Scored)

+1.19  [check119] Ensure IAM instance roles are used for AWS resource access from instances (Not Scored)

-1.22  [check122] Ensure a support role has been created to manage incidents with AWS Support (Scored)
+1.20  [check120] Ensure a support role has been created to manage incidents with AWS Support (Scored)

-1.23 [check123] Do not setup access keys during initial user setup for all IAM users that have a console password (Not Scored)
+1.21 [check121] Do not setup access keys during initial user setup for all IAM users that have a console password (Not Scored)

-1.24  [check124] Ensure IAM policies that allow full "*:*" administrative privileges are not created (Scored)
+1.22  [check122] Ensure IAM policies that allow full "*:*" administrative privileges are not created (Scored)

 2.1  [check21] Ensure CloudTrail is enabled in all regions (Scored)